Professional Learning Opportunities

 External applicants

-Target Audience: ELC, Out of School Care, Childminders
+Target Audience: ELC, Out of School Care and Childminders

 This is a face to face session to provide a basic overview of the procedures and the processes used in child protection.
 The course will cover indicators of abuse, signs and symptoms and support your confidence in responding appropriately.
 The course will also cover your responsibilities in regard to information sharing and give you a basic understanding of the processes undertaken by statutory services when responding to child protection concerns.